ho-thanh-und/tp/docs/DeveloperGuide.md

 ---

-**Use case: UC02 - Adding an applicant**
+**Use case: UC02 - Adding a candidate**

 **MSS**
-1. User requests to add an applicant
+1. User requests to add a candidate
-1. QuickHire adds a new applicant
+1. QuickHire adds a new candidate

    Use case ends.

 **Extensions**

 * 2a.
-Duplicate applicant.
+Duplicate candidate.
    * 2a1.
 QuickHire shows an error message.

    Use case ends.

+* 2b.
+The given parameters are invalid
+  * 2b1.
+QuickHire shows an invalid parameter error message.

 ---

-**Use case: UC03 - Delete an applicant**
+**Use case: UC03 - Delete a candidate**

 **MSS**

-1. User <u>lists applicants (UC01)</u>
+1. User <u>lists candidate (UC01)</u>
-1. User requests to delete a specific applicant in the list
+1. User requests to delete a specific candidate in the list
-1. QuickHire deletes the person
+1. QuickHire deletes the candidate

    Use case ends.